-GPF or General Provident Fund is a type of PPF account for all government employees in India.
-Also, this account allows the government employees to contribute a certain percentage of their salary to the General Provident Fund.
+The full form of GPF is General Provident Fund.
+GPF is a type of PPF account for all government employees in India.
+Also, this account allows government employees to contribute a certain percentage of their salary to the General Provident Fund.
 Hence, the total amount accumulated during the employment term is paid at retirement to the employee.

 The rate of interest of GPF is revised periodically as per the government regulations.
-However, the current rate of interest of GPF is 7.1% (as of last updated on 30th April 2021).
+However, the current rate of interest of GPF is 7.10% p.a.

 Once an individual subscriber applies for the General Provident Fund, they need to contribute money unless there is a case of suspension.
 Moreover, as per the government rules, one can stop the payment to the GPF account three months before the date of retirement.